Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 Go into `src/DataHandling.js` and change one line:

-{crop-start: 95, crop-end: 106, format: javascript, line-numbers: false}
+{crop-start: 95, crop-end: 106, format: javascript, line-numbers: off}
 ![Switch to full dataset](code_samples/es6v2/DataHandling.js)

 We change the file name, and that's that.
 Full dataset locked and loaded.
 Dataviz ready to go.